 President Trump has built much of his presidency — and his 2020 reelection campaign — around a simple message: Illegal immigration is a national crisis.

 Trump says that undocumented immigrants threaten national security, and they also hurt American workers by taking jobs and lowering overall wages.

-“Tolerance for illegal immigration is not compassionate,” Trump said in his State of the Union address last week.
+“Tolerance for illegal immigration is not compassionate,” Trump said in his State of the Union address this year.
 “It is cruel.”

-Here’s what we’ve learned so far about the Trump Organization’s use of illegal labor:
+Here’s what we’ve learned so far about the Trump Organization’s use of undocumented workers:

-How many Trump properties have employed illegal workers — and for how long?
+How many Trump properties have employed undocumented workers — and for how long?

 At least five golf courses — and for 17 years at one club.

 Since December, when the New York Times told the story of two women who worked without legal status at Bedminster, the Trump Organization has fired undocumented workers at five of its 12 U.S. golf clubs.
 Three of the clubs are in New Jersey, in the towns of Bedminster, Colts Neck and Pine Hill.
 Two are in New York, in Westchester and Dutchess counties.